-In 2015 age 28 after experiencing the somewhat insular and hostile musical environment of Bristol Dom took a huge risk by moving to London whilst acquiring a job at the most famous saxophone store in the world Sax.co.uk, which had many applicants for the opening of the new store.
-Whilst at this job Dom used his in-depth knowledge of the saxophone, including mouthpiece design and sound, to write highly respected reviews for Sax.co.uk and Wessex Music.
+In May 2015 age 28 after experiencing the somewhat insular and hostile musical environment of Bristol Dom took a risk by moving to London whilst acquiring a job at the most famous saxophone store in the world Sax.co.uk, which had many applicants for the opening of the new store.
+Whilst at this job Dom used his in-depth knowledge of the saxophone, including mouthpiece design and sound, to write highly respected reviews for Sax.co.uk.

 In addition to this Dom also recorded a single with Isobel Thatcher's band in between lockdowns in 2020 titled "Walking down the Tracks" which incredibly featured 3 family members plus a close family friend Chris Williams on drums.
 It featured myself on bass clarinet and got immediate airplay by several major radio stations such as "Country Hits Radio", was featured as "Track of the week" by "Blues and Roots Radio" followed by some raving reviews and feedback.

-On top of this in 2021 "More than Words" another track recorded in 2019 by Isobel Thatcher ft myself on tenor saxophone reached the final category of the "Blues & Roots Radio International song contest" with entries topping 25000!
+In 2021 "More than Words" another track recorded in 2018 by Isobel Thatcher ft. myself on tenor saxophone reached the final category of the "Blues & Roots Radio International song contest" with entries topping 25000!

-A few of the venues Dom has played include: The Hard Rock Café, (London), Africa On The Square (2016), Africa Summer Festival 2017, Journeys International Festival 2018, 02 Islington, The Hard Rock Café London (Back Room Bar), Ronnie Scott's (late night show), Ain't Nothing But, The Troy Bar, The Pelton Arms, The Waldorf Hotel London, The Courtyard Theatre Hoxton, The Bedford, The Groucho Club, The Hospital Club, The Half Moon Putney, Rich Mix, The Spice Of Life, The Luna Lounge, Koko, Lost Rivers Elephant, St. Martins Hotel (blind spot bar), Bernie Arts Grant Centre Theatre, Bar 91 (Brick Lane), The A-Train jazz club Berlin, The Spice of Life-Soho, The Water Rats, The Monarch, The Bb Bar Berlin, Artliners, The Fiddlers Elbow, Hootenannies, Ronnie Scott's, The Isle of White festival, Swanage blues Festival, Slim Jim's, The Vortex, Hackney Empire (stage 3 Bar), The blues Kitchen (Camden & Shoreditch), Cardiff Town Hall, The Colston Hall, The Jazz Cafe, BIC, The Old Duke, Camden Assembly, The Troubadour, Hawkfest (Hawkeaster) ect
+A few of the venues Dom has played include: Africa On The Square (2016), Africa Summer Festival 2017, Journeys International Festival 2018, 02 Islington, The Tower Theatre (Folkstone), Broadstairs Blues Festival, The Hard Rock Café London (Back Room Bar), Ronnie Scoots Upstairs Bar, Ronnie Scott's (late night show guest), Ain't Nothing But, The Troy Bar, Orleans Wine Bar, The Pelton Arms, Upstarie a the Ritzy, The Waldorf Hotel London, The Courtyard Theatre Hoxton, The Bedford, The Groucho Club, The Ritz, The Hospital Club, The Half Moon Putney, Rich Mix, The Spice Of Life, The Luna Lounge, Koko, Old Bush Blues festival 2021, The Ram Jam Club, Lost Rivers Elephant, St. Martins Hotel (blind spot bar), Bernie Arts Grant Centre Theatre, Bar 91 (Brick Lane), The A-Train jazz club Berlin, The Spice of Life-Soho, The Water Rats, The Monarch, The Bb Bar Berlin, Artliners, The Fiddlers Elbow, Hootenannies, The Isle of White festival, Swanage blues Festival, Slim Jim's, The Vortex, Hackney Empire (stage 3 Bar), The blues Kitchen (Camden & Shoreditch), Cardiff Town Hall, The Colston Hall, The Jazz Café, BIC, The Old Duke, Camden Assembly, The Troubadour, Hawkfest (Hawkeaster) ect